Review of the Summer University 2024

 Henrike Illig and Veronika Oechtering

-Review of the summer university 2022
+Review of the Summer University 2022

 Dear Participants, Lecturers, and Friends of the Summer Universities 2022,